-- Random mutations result in new alleles that which can lead to new phenotypes and even disease as we just learned. - However large scale chromosomal changes can also effect an organisms phenotype and result in genetic disorders. - 1.)
-Errors in cell division can result in cells have too many chromosomes or too few chromosomes. - 2.)
-Physical and chemical disturbances can alter chromosome structure and function as well. - These changes to the chromosome number or integrity result in genetic disorders.
+- Random mutations result in new alleles that which can lead to new phenotypes and even disease as we just learned. - However large scale chromosomal changes can also effect an organisms phenotype and result in genetic disorders. - Errors in cell division can result in cells have too many chromosomes or too few chromosomes. - Physical and chemical disturbances can alter chromosome structure and function as well. - These changes to the chromosome number or integrity result in genetic disorders. - The disorders can vary in severity and plants tend to deal with these alterations better than animals.